BitPonyLLC/huekeys/README.md

 ```

 Feel free to change the values to better suit your preferences.

+NOTE: The configuration file is monitored and when changed, most values will be adjusted in any live running process (e.g. you can change the log level without restarting the process).

 |       Global&nbsp;Key       |       Default       | Acceptable Values                                                                                                                          | Description                                                                                                                  |
 | :-------------------------: | :-----------------: | :----------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------- |